alxvasilev/cpp-coroutines/README.md

-This is a playgorund project for experimenting with C++ coroutines.
-Currently it runs on g++ version 10
+This is a playground project for experimenting with C++ coroutines.
+Currently it requires g++ version 10